wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.11.10 =
+* Fixed option to manually block a site.
+* Updated Admin Menu icon.
+* Added Plugin Updates section to the right side in the Admin pages.

 = 1.1.11.08 =
 * Added option to manually add a site to kick off your In-Bound Links Widget.
 * Added ability to block an undesirable site from ever showing in your In-Bound Links Widget.